-Prominent bearers of the family name Matthias during this time period were Johannes Mathesius (1504-1565), who was a friend and disciple of Martin Luther.
+Notable figures of the time with the name Matthias were Johannes Mathesius (1504-1565), who was a friend and disciple of Martin Luther.
 He is the author of the first biography of Luther, and himself wrote hymns and sermons.
-Johann Mattheson (1681-1764) was a musician and translator and produced the first German imitation of "The...
+Johann Mattheson (1681-1764) was a musician and translator and produced the first German imitation of "The Spectator."...

 Matthias migration to the United States +